-It is important to note that a suspension of benefits under MPRA (even a reduction to the fullest extent possible) is the result of a delicately balanced set of calculations intend to ensure that the suspension does not exceed the value necessary merely to avoid insolvency.
-A suspension is not designed to return a plan to full or even PPA "green zone" funding.
+It is important to note that a suspension of benefits under MPRA is the result of a delicately balanced set of calculations intend to ensure that the suspension does not exceed the value necessary merely to avoid insolvency.
+A suspension does not, and is not designed to, return a plan (and has not returned the Plan) to full or even PPA "green zone" funding.
 As a result, the Plan remains in a precarious funded position, so that even under the suspension the continued avoidance of insolvency is largely dependent on meeting the Plan's investment return assumption.
-Returns that are even modestly below the Plan's assume rate of return will (and have) caused projections forecast insolvency.
+Indeed, in the initial Covid-19 period of early 2020, depressed returns caused the Plan - even with the suspension in place - to briefly project a future insolvency.
+Returns that are even modestly below the Plan's assume rate of return will cause projections of future insolvency, again.

 Under these circumstances, in order for SFA to provide for promised plan benefits through PYE 2051, and to permit the plan to avoid insolvency long-term, it is necessary that the SFA relieve the Plan from burning through its non-SFA assets during the SFA funding period.
-Unfortunately, it is presently preliminarily estimated that calculating SFA in the manner described in the IFR results in a value that will not allow the Plan to avoid insolvency after PYE 2051.
+Unfortunately, it is presently (preliminarily) estimated that calculating SFA in the manner described in the IFR results in a value that will not allow the Plan to avoid insolvency after PYE 2051.

-The reasons why SFA as calculated under the Rule is inadequate are a function of several factors, significant among them -(1) defining "plan resources" as "all" assets of the Plan, including assets and contributions that are associated with benefits that will accrue post-PYE 2051; and (2) using a present value discount factor that is disconnected from the expected rate of return on segregated SFA assets.
+The reasons why SFA as calculated under the Rule is inadequate are a function of several factors, significant among them - (1) defining "plan resources" as "all" assets of the Plan, including assets and contributions that are associated with benefits that will accrue post-PYE 2051; and (2) using a present value discount factor that is disconnected from the expected rate of return on segregated SFA assets.